Good writers make sure they divide their writing into different phases, because of efficiency and effectiveness.

 - Have someone else read your work and look for phrases that you’ve unconsciously overused or arguments you’ve repeated.
-It’s hard to notice such thing when you’ve written them.
+It’s hard to notice this when you’ve written them.

 - Keep a thesaurus, a dictionary, and a style manual at hand when you’re revising.
 Check out with style manual is standard in your own field.

 - Don’t use complex language or jargon when simple words will make your point equally well.
-Rather than using putting-on-airs language, go for elegant simplicity.
+Rather than using pompous language, go for elegant simplicity.

 - When you think you are done editing, read the chapter or article again.
 And then again.
-It is amazing how many times you can go round and still catch errors or infelicities you’d be embarrassed to discover in the finished work.
+It is amazing how many times you can check and still catch errors or infelicities you’d be embarrassed to discover in the finished work.